wangbx66/Action-Subspace-Dependent/README.md

 ## Evolutionary Clustering

 ```
-K, the number of cluster or action subspace
+K, the number of clusters or action subspaces
 alpha, between 0 and 1, the rate of decay of cumulated Hessian matrixs
 eta, the importance ratio of the k-means loss of the last frame
 ```